 Incoming and task groups

 On the left, there's a special task group called "Incoming".
 Think of "Incoming" as an inbox for all of your AI captured tasks.
-Tasks are automatically captured from Slack, and from meetings that use either Zoom or Google Meet.
-Tasks can also be generated from emails that are forwarded to Hoop.
-With the exception of email, all you have to do is connect your accounts and Hoop takes care of the rest.
-In Slack, you don't need to do anything special: Hoop will just know when there's a task for you based on language that's used in messages.
+Tasks are automatically captured from Meetings, Slack and Email.
+Tasks from emails are captured automatically on a Mac using our Mac app, or by using a Hoop bot to attend the meeting.
+For Slack and Email, all you have to do is connect your accounts and Hoop takes care of the rest.
+Quick note that we only capture tasks prospectively once you connect your accounts, with the exception of a small number of example tasks that are created when you first connect your accounts.

 You can also create and edit task groups to fit your workflow.
 Here, I've created task groups for 'Staging' and 'Today' to help me prioritize.